-There were sufficient staff to meet people's needs.
-They were trained to an appropriate standard and received regular supervision and appraisal.
+Staff were trained to an appropriate standard and received regular supervision and appraisal.
 As part of their recruitment process the service carried out background checks on new staff.
+The service was not using a dependency tool to help them set staffing levels, we made a recommendation about this.